Friday, March 27, 2015

 5 thing Friday - leaves, storage, plants, tape, Wii Fit

 It makes it 100 times worse if it rains.
-Our patio is a giant MESS.

 My plant babies languished in the garage for 4 months.
 I am surprised they all lived.
 The big ones got put back in the backyard.
 All of them got fed.
 I like the look of real potted plants in terra cotta.

 Kinesiology tape - have you ever seen this stuff?
 My PT lady was not 100% on board with it, but wanted to give it a try, so I said sure.
 Anything and everything that might help me, I will do.
-She also suggested I use the Wii Fit that I have *cough* never used.
+She also suggested I use the Wii Fit that I have never used.

 Our console had long since ceased to play games, but a trip to Game Over and $60 got us a new one.
 I'm not sure why I never even tried it - it's seriously kicking my rear on the balance games.
-And improving my balance is high on the PT's list of things I need to do.
+And improving my balance is high on the list of things I need to do.
 One week left to go before I return to work!

 Shared with: